Perspective is generous at its core… always offering us gifts when we’re ready to receive them.

 I trained myself just to listen, to offer advice when appropriate, to empathize but not draw too much attention to my pain.
 I just listened to yours.
 Yours could not possibly be as bad, right?
 Besides, I needed to cry, and I could only cry because of your pain, not mine.

 But this time I can’t.
 This time, it’s too big.
 There is no hiding it.
 It can’t be minimized.
 And I can’t find anyone else’s that will allow me to trivialize it or help me gain a perspective.
-This time, I have to go through it, and if you read this, you have to know about it.
-And I’m sorry, but you will probably feel it.
+This time, I have to go through it, I have to feel my way through it.
+And if you read this, you’ll probably feel it, too

 I was flying back to Texas after spending a month in Paris.
 How bad could my life be, right?
 I just spent a month in Paris.
 But I spent it by myself, completely heartbroken in almost every way possible.